 Wing Luk Museum (of the Asian American Experience) is located in Chinatown (International District).
 It showcases the history and the heritage of Asian Americans.

 One of the most popular galleries is “A Dragon Lives Here” which documents Bruce Lee’s roots in Seattle, where Bruce first settled in when he moved to America.
 It turns out that it was also where he launched his first martial arts studio and developed his Jeet Kune Do.
-Seattle is full of Bruce Lee memorabilia.
-It is also worth noting that this museum is just steps away from Bruce Lee’s most favorite restaurant, Tai Tung.
+Wing Luk is full of Bruce Lee memorabilia.
+It is also worth noting that Wing Luk is just steps away from Bruce Lee’s most favorite restaurant, Tai Tung.

 Another major gallery is “Honoring Our Journey” which honors the Asian Americans’ journey to this country as immigrants and refugees.
 There is also a guided tour of nearby buildings where early immigrants settled in.